johnshearing/deep_avatar/_use_cases/Jack_Kruse_On_Link_Between_Parkinsons_And_Melanoma_YT_id_Ln3WszTq0uA.md

 [3426.68 > 3433.32] (Jack) They've got esophageal, I mean, eosinophilic esophagitis, and Max, you know that a neurosurgeon
 [3433.32 > 3436.32] (Jack) would never take care of that in conventional medicine.

+### All of the answers and source data in this report were gathered automatically by Deep Avatar [from the video](https://www.youtube.com/watch?v=Ln3WszTq0uA).
+Some minor formatting was done manually but all of that will be automated shortly too.